This is a short section, to add the idea of variables to the code.

 x = 7;

 Change the code below so it produces the following output.
-Use a variable to store the string "Alice" in a variable on the first line like
+Use a variable to store the string "Aardvark" in a variable on the first line like

-x = "Alice";, then use the variable x on the later lines.
-In this way, changing just the first line to use the value "Bob" or "Zoe" or whatever changes the output of the whole program.
+x = "Aardvark";, then use the variable x on the later lines.
+In this way, changing just the first line to use the value "Zebra" or "Alice" or whatever changes the output of the whole program.
+The print() function automatically puts spaces between multiple items.